Ankr Price Reaches $0.15 on Top Exchanges (ANKR)

-Ankr (CURRENCY:ANKR) traded 11.4% higher against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on April 8th.
-In the last seven days, Ankr has traded 10.6% lower against the U.S. dollar.
-Ankr has a market cap of $1.08 billion and approximately $184.06 million worth of Ankr was traded on exchanges in the last 24 hours.
-One Ankr coin can now be purchased for $0.15 or 0.00000266 BTC on exchanges.
+Ankr (CURRENCY:ANKR) traded 5.9% lower against the dollar during the 1 day period ending at 9:00 AM E.T. on April 11th.
+In the last seven days, Ankr has traded down 12.7% against the dollar.
+Ankr has a total market cap of $1.02 billion and approximately $136.42 million worth of Ankr was traded on exchanges in the last 24 hours.
+One Ankr coin can currently be bought for $0.15 or 0.00000246 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.